nipulshihora/nipulshihora.github.io/_pages/about.md

   - /about.html
 ---

-Nipul Shihora is a dedicated *Library Information Assistant* at the ***Learning Resource Centre,* Indian Institute of Technology Indore**.
+Nipul Shihora is a dedicated *Library Information Assistant* at ***Learning Resource Centre,* Indian Institute of Technology Indore**.
 He actively contributes to managing the institute's digital resources, LRC-IT systems, and research support services.

 He specialises in: